Youth-Academy-DNA/Youth-Academy-DNA.github.io/Day1Notes.md

 This course will:

-- Last 6 weeks
+- Last 5 days
 - Consist of 3 parts

   - Weekly online video

   - At-home activities

-  - Weekly Zoom tutorial on Saturday
+  - Daily Zoom tutorial
 - Each week will tackle a new area of genomics

 ## What is DNA?